Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_beggar_min_players                      0       // The minimum number of players required to spawn the beggar ttt_bodysnatcher_min_players                0       // The minimum number of players required to spawn the bodysnatcher ttt_lootgoblin_min_players                  0       // The minimum number of players required to spawn the loot goblin ttt_drunk_min_players                       0       // The minimum number of players required to spawn the drunk ttt_oldman_min_players                      0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer
+ttt_beggar_min_players                      0       // The minimum number of players required to spawn the beggar ttt_bodysnatcher_min_players                0       // The minimum number of players required to spawn the bodysnatcher ttt_lootgoblin_min_players                  0       // The minimum number of players required to spawn the loot goblin ttt_cupid_min_players                       0       // The minimum number of players required to spawn the cupid ttt_drunk_min_players                       0       // The minimum number of players required to spawn the drunk ttt_oldman_min_players                      0       // The minimum number of players required to spawn the old man ttt_killer_min_players                      0       // The minimum number of players required to spawn the killer